 If your main goal is simply to gain some time before the foreclosure is complete (perhaps you need time to come up with the funds to reinstate the loan or refinance), you can probably submit a modification application confidently without getting an attorney's assistance.
 While the application might not be perfect, it can still buy you some time.
 And who knows, you might actually get a modification that lowers your monthly mortgage payment.

-Ultimately, if you find yourself having difficulty with the application or your servicer isn't abiding by the law, you should consider consulting with a qualified, reputable foreclosure attorney who can help you with the process.
+If you have difficulty with the application or your servicer isn't abiding by the law, you should consider consulting with a qualified, reputable foreclosure attorney who can help you with the process.